freakandstein/speech-recognition/README.md

 # Speech Recognition CLI with Whisper & Silero VAD

-> **Note:** This script was tested and runs well on a MacBook M4 Max using Whisper and Silero VAD.
+> **Note:** This script is tested and runs well on a MacBook M4 Max using Whisper and Silero VAD.
 Performance is excellent on Apple Silicon (M4/M3/M2/M1) for real-time speech recognition and transcription.

 This script records audio from your microphone, automatically detects segments containing human speech using Silero VAD (neural network), and transcribes them using OpenAI Whisper.